 11.2.
 Force Majeure.
 Event Cancellation and Force Majeure

 If WYWF is prevented from carrying out its obligations as it pertains to the in person Event you are sponsoring as a result of any cause beyond its control, or such Event cannot be held or does not occur due to acts of God, strikes, labor disputes, government requisitions, restrictions or regulations on travel, hotel or facility availability, commodities or supplies, war or apparent act of war, terrorism, disaster, civil disorder, epidemic or pandemic, curtailment or restriction on transportation facilities, or any other comparable calamity, casualty or condition (collectively a “Force Majeure”) WYWF Sponsors can receive a 30% refund on the package price or you may choose to activate at the next Physical Event for no additional charge.
 WYWF does not assume responsibility for any additional costs, charges, or expenses; to include, charges made for travel and lodging.

-If The Wellness Experience in-person event is postponed in April, the in-person event will be moved to October 2021.
+If The Wellness Experience in-person event is postponed in August, the in-person event will be cancelled for 2021.

 11.3.
 Severability; Entire Agreement; Modifications.
 The invalidity or unenforceability of any provisions of this Sponsorship Agreement shall not affect the validity or enforceability of any other provision of this Sponsorship Agreement, which shall remain in full force and effect.
 This Sponsorship Agreement is the complete and final agreement between the parties with respect to the subject matter hereof.
 This Sponsorship Agreement may not be changed or modified, or any covenant or provision hereof waived, except by an agreement in writing.